Abraham’s Covenants

 This covenant did not actually start with a formal covenant in the normal biblical sense.
 It started with a series of smaller promises.
 Considering that God is perfect, we know that he keeps his promises, we know that even from the start, everything he says to Abraham, everything God says he will do, that God is going to do them.
 So, we can start this exploration early in Abraham's life.
 The first reference of a promise to Abraham, at the time known as Abram, is found in Genesis 12:

 1The LORD had said to Abram, "Leave your country, your people and your father's household and go to the land I will show you.
 2"I will make you into a great nation and I will bless you; I will make your name great, and you will be a blessing.
 3I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you."
-4So Abram left, as the LORD had told him; and Lot went with him.
+Genesis 12:1-34So Abram left, as the LORD had told him; and Lot went with him.
 Abram was seventy-five years old when he set out from Haran.
-(Genesis 12:1-4 NIV)
+Genesis 12:4-5 (Genesis 12:1-4 NIV)

 This promise contains several parts that we will see again.
 Some parts will remain as is, others will grow and change.
 In this promise we see the following: